simbataisa/car-sharing/ACTIVITY_TRACKING_GUIDE.md

 2. Review the admin activity dashboard for system health
 3. Check database logs for processing errors
 4. Verify configuration settings
+5. Monitor the activity stream for real-time updates

 The system is designed to be resilient and should continue working even if individual components fail.
+Recent fixes have resolved all known infinite loop and rendering issues.